 - No pencil drawings are accepted.
 Photocopy any pencil drawings before arrival.

 - You may obtain and complete the required permit applications at the Development Services Building.

 - If your addition includes pre-manufactured trusses, you may obtain plan approval without the truss shop drawings.
 However, prior to the concealment inspection, you must bring two original sets of truss plans supplied by the manufacturer to Building Plan Review for approval.
 Refer to Framing Plans for Wood Trusses Metal Plate Connected (Policy 3.1.4) for more information regarding trusses.

 - Plan Review for residential additions and garages is not eligible to be processed as a walk-through.
 Walk-through reviews are limited to open decks.
 Review time for residential additions may take two weeks or longer depending on the volume of plans in review.

 STEP THREE: Permit Issuance

-If the homeowner is the permit applicant, and will be responsible for the work, the homeowner must complete the Affidavit of Owner
+If the homeowner is the permit applicant, and will be responsible for the work, the homeowner must complete the Statement of Exemption

 If the contractor is the permit applicant, and will be responsible for the work, the contractor must provide a copy of his or her Virginia State Contractor's License and Prince William County Business License.